Unfortunately, scammers also know how much we love vacations and will go to great lengths to separate us from our hard-earned money.

 Have you ever seen a post in your Facebook news feed asking you to click on a link for a chance to win a free all-expenses-paid trip?
 Yep… that’s probably a social media “free vacation” scam.

 It all begins when a scammer shares a sweepstakes-like post on social media.
-To get more exposure, they invite you to like or comment on the post to enter for a chance to win.
+To increase exposure, they invite you to like or comment on the post for a chance to win.
 Once the post has received thousands of engagements, they slightly tweak the post and ask people to click on a link to enter the contest.
 But it’s not just any link – this link directs to a website that allows the scammer to steal your personal information.

 Tips for Avoiding Vacation Scams